 My interest in martial arts, like many, stemmed from being bullied at school- seeking a way to defend myself on the playground and never in a ring.
 In 1975 six years before I ever took my first lesson I received a simple karate book from my step-father from which I'd try and mimic the stances with no concept of actual self defense.
 The mystics of the east have always intrigued me, the idea of a one inch punch or a death blow showing displays of inhuman strength are obviously the teachings any young student starting out would look to pursue, the reality turned out to be something a lot more simple an a lot less mystic.

 Thought!
 Planning to greatly update the feel for my own website.
-Thinking concerning the pro style at http://bluegrasssodinstalled.ca?
-Actually a dependable sod supplier in Airdrie when necessary in the Alberta location.
+Thinking concerning the pro style at http://www.proentertainmentnashville.com?
+Actually a savy nashville based limo rental company when necessary in the TENNESSEE location.
 Offer your opinions.
 With thanks!